Nicaragua Chain Collaborative

 We’re excited to be working again with Gold Mountain Coffee Growers to bring you delicious coffee out of Nicaragua.

-This coffee is absolutely perfect for the fall season: It has good body with an apple-like crispness and acidity, and the caramelized notes in the aroma remind us of a baked apple dessert.
+This coffee has good body with an apple-like crispness and acidity, and the caramelized notes in the aroma remind us of a baked apple dessert.

 We started working with Gold Mountain in 2017 after meeting founder Ben Weiner at the Specialty Coffee Association Expo in Seattle.
 (And we did our coffee shopping at their booth again this year!)